sterndata/wp-referrer-modal/README.md

 Tests to see if the access is coming from a link on WordPress.org and, if so, fires a modal dialog showing the text in the main plugin file.

-version 0.7 5/18/2017
-  * move text for modal into separate php file in preparation to store as option
-	* meantime, makes it easier to edit the text
-To-do:
-  * Separate the text from the plugin and store as an option
-  * Add option to use other referrers and have text linked to the referrer
+Note: Text is currently stored as a wp_option but I have not yet put in the code to enter/edit it.
+If you grab this plugin now, be sure to edit the file before you use the plugin for the first time.

+Yeah, it's on the to-do list :-)

 ![Screenshot](screenshot.png?raw=true "Title")